Charleston Federal Criminal Defense Lawyer

 Alternatively, a grand jury subpoena may demand you produce federal prosecutors with certain evidence named in the subpoena.
 This can put you in a challenging position.
 On one hand, you want to at least show a good faith effort that you complied with the subpoena to avoid raising investigators’ suspicions.
 However, on the other hand, it can be incredibly burdensome—not to mention risky— to identify all the documents that may be covered under the subpoena and provide them to prosecutors.
 A Charleston federal criminal defense lawyer can help you pin down the exact scope of the subpoena, so you don’t end up adding fuel to the fire.

 At Oberheiden, P.C., we believe that certainty is one of the most important things we can provide.
-We know the federal criminal process because we’ve been a part of more than 500 trials and have centuries of combined trial experience.
+We know the federal criminal process because we’ve been a part of many trials and have centuries of combined trial experience.
 We can help you understand what to expect at every step of the way.
 We will sit down with you to discuss every option, every contingency plan; we will leave no stone unturned.

 Why Choose the Omaha Federal Criminal Defense Lawyers at Oberheiden, P.C.